 A. The first thing to understand is that the salvation message didn’t originate with the New Testament.
 It has been known since the beginning and you can find hints of it throughout the Old Testament.
 Countless numbers of people who lived in Old Testament times believed in a coming redeemer and were saved.

-Second, we’re given one lifetime to choose to believe the salvation message.
+Second, we’re given one lifetime to choose to believe the salvation message (Hebrews 9:27).
 Once we die it’s too late.
 Rev. 20:11-15 describes the judgment of the unsaved.
 They’ll be judged according to the record of their life.
 There’s no hint of another opportunity to accept the Lord there.
 If the priests who were complicit in the Lord’s death came to believe He was the promised Messiah and asked Him to forgive them before they died, then they were forgiven.
 If not then they weren’t.
+The exception would be those who committed the unpardonable sin of attributing the Holy Spirits miraculous work to Satan (Matt.
+12:32).
+Jesus said they would never be forgiven.

 In 2 Cor.
 5:10 Paul wrote that all believers will have to give account at the judgment seat of Christ for the things we did whether good or bad.
 This will happen after the rapture and is not a review of all our sins.
 Our sins were taken away at the cross (Colossians 2:13-14).
 In 2 Cor.
 5:17-19 he said that if we’re in Christ we’re a new creation and our sins are not counted against us.